Pizanias-S/challenge-python-v1-Dinopedia/README.md

-# GlobalWebIndex Python Challenge - v1 | Exercise: DinosaursAficionado
+# Python Django Challenge | Exercise: DinosaursAficionado

 ### Acknowledgments
 The Dino project first started as a technical assignment for an interview with GWI so base idea of the project came